cptrodolfox/my-smtp/README.md

 # my-smtp
 A haskell implementation of the SMTP described by RFC 821.
+This is for educational work only, is not fully functional :).